 - We do offer UPS expedited shipping.
 Check the appropriate shipping option at checkout or give us a call with your expedited shipping order.

-We accept Visa and Mastercard.
+We accept American Express, Visa, and Mastercard.

 Yes, please review our refund & exchange policy and contact us for a Return Merchandise Authorization (RMA).
 You are responsible for return or exchange shipping postage to us, but we will mail out the exchange to you at our cost.
 Due to the high cost of shipping abroad, international customers are responsible for the shipping costs on exchanges.